neko782/advui/README.md

 Stateful container: `src/lib/Chat.svelte` retains branching logic, API calls, and state.
 Children communicate via props and events.

+## Settings

+- Global settings include a “Default Chat” section where you can set the default model.
+This applies to every new chat.
+- Per-chat settings (like model) are grouped and can be adjusted from the tune (chat settings) button near the composer.

 ## Recommended IDE Setup